How to Use a Pad: A Guide for First Time & Regular Users

 What makes August Period Care special?

-The ethically sourced, organic cotton used in our pads are sourced in Turkey.
+The ethically sourced, organic cotton used in our pads are sourced from suppliers in Turkey from farms in Turkey, Kyrgyzstan and Tajikistan.
 Once collected, they are manufactured in China, then shipped off to our shipping warehouse in Pennsylvania.

 How are August pads SO absorbent?